cloudify-cosmo/cloudify-rest-docs/content/_plugins.md

 `temp_blueprint_id` | string | The id of the temporary internal blueprint created for the purpose of this plugins update.
 `execution_id` | string | The id of the plugins update execution.
 `deployments_to_update` | list | A list of deployment IDs that are updated in this plugins update.
-`forced` | bool | Whether or not this plugins update was executed regardless of other active/failed plugins updates.
+`forced` | bool | Whether or not this plugins update was forced on a blueprint which is used as a component.
 `created_at` | datetime | The time when the plugins update was started.
 `created_by` | string | The name of the user that started the plugins update.
 `tenant_name` | string | The name of the tenant the plugins update belongs to.